 Exago version 2016.3 comes with a new feature that can help improve the performance of report execution: Database Aggregation.

 Aggregates are calculations performed on a group of data rows.
 For example, counting the number of rows in a group is an aggregate calculation.
-In Exago, we would do this by putting the formula AggCount in a Group Footer or Report Footer section.
+In Exago, this is done by using an aggregate formula in a Group Footer or Report Footer section.

-In previous versions of Exago, or with this feature turned off, the Exago application calculates aggregates by individually pulling each detail row from the database, and then applying a formula.
-For small reports, this is usually acceptable, but in reports with large numbers of rows which don't need to see row data, performance can be reduced.
+Exago calculates aggregates by individually pulling each detail row from the database, and then applying a formula.
+For small reports, this is usually acceptable, but in reports with large numbers of row, where you don't need to see the row data, performance can be reduced.

 Most databases have the ability to calculate aggregates themselves.
 This tends to be much faster than performing the calculations at the application level.
-The Database Aggregation feature allows Exago to query the database to do those calculations automatically.
-This way, Exago only pulls one row from the database, which contains the query, instead of all the individual data rows.
-This can lead to a significant performance improvement in large reports.
+The Database Aggregation feature allows Exago to push these calculations to the database.
+This allows Exago to retrieve only one row from the database, which contains the query, instead of all the individual data rows.
+This can be a significant performance boon, especially for large reports.